 If you have a sickle cell disease (of which sickle cell anaemia is the most severe) your blood is unable to carry oxygen around your body effectively.
 This is because your red blood cells are an abnormal shape (sickle or crescent-shaped) instead of disc-shaped – so they can’t bind as much oxygen as a normal cell.
 This will often leave you feeling tired, short of breath and prone to infections.

 Sickle cell diseases are genetic.
 To be affected, both your parents need to have the sickle cell gene.
 If you get the gene from one parent, you will be a carrier (also known as sickle cell trait), but you won’t have any symptoms.
 The diseases are more common in people of African and Mediterranean descent.

-Frequency: Around 350 babies are born in the UK with SCD each year
+Around 270 babies are born in the UK with SCD each year

 99 in 2019 (for all types of anaemia)

 Inherited from your parents